 I recommend a slip sinker rig or bobber and a few #12 treble dough hooks along with some rainbow sparkle Power Bait.
 The trout LOVE this stuff!
 Whether you choose to dangle the bait from a bobber or float it up from the bottom, leave about 14-18” of leader after the bobber or sinker.
 Try a couple of different colors and see what works best.

 Don’t forget to take a cooler to stock all your fresh rainbow trout in!
 Because next we’re off to a fantastic dinner AND a fabulous view.

-From the small boat launch on (1) Cape Meares Lake, turn left and head up the hill past the Cape Meares Lighthouse, a great stop for a view if you have time.
-Head over the mountain and make a right into the little town of Oceanside.
+From (1) Cape Meares Lake, turn around and head back on Bayocean Rd to Hwy 131.
+Turn right and just follow the road as it takes you around the mountain through Netarts to Oceanside.
 Toward the North end of town on the left you’ll find (2) Roseanna’s Café, a wonderful little restaurant that looks out from a small bluff over the Pacific Ocean.